 Here you need to have a sense of the units.
 Each component is added to the total, and if it’s a rate (“per hour”), subtract the time unit.

 By the way, if we use a scientific calculator to multiply 93,000,000 miles by 1609.344 (the number of meters in a mile) and then take the log base 10, we get the answer with all of its glorious precision: ↑11.17513183375531 meters.
-We can could note more precision, like rounding this number to ↑11.2 or ↑11.18 or ↑11.175, but no one will be any wiser.
+We could include more precision in our answer, by rounding to ↑11.2 or ↑11.18 or ↑11.175, but in truth no one will be any wiser.

 By the way, 93 million miles happens to be the distance from the Earth to the Sun, commonly known as 1 Astronomical Unit (AU).
 Making note of anchor points like these (↑11 meters = 1AU) helps internalize mag distance.